Of model completeness and algebraic groups: Introduction

 \section{Introduction}

 The goal of this project is to show model completeness of some groups with geometric origin.
 Recall that model completeness is a weaker and, hence, more flexible variant of quantifier elimination - we can reduce formulas to the form, where only a tuple of existential quantifiers remains.
 Many structures from algebra, geometry, and number theory are model complete but do not have quantifier elimination in their natural languages.
-Examples include fields\ $\mathbb {R}$ of real numbers~\cite[Theorem 2.7.3]{Hodges}, the field $\mathbb{Q}_p$ of p-adic numbers~\cite{Mac76}, the exponential field~$(\mathbb {R}, \text{exp})$ of real numbers~\cite{Wilkie}, etc. Another favorite source of examples for model theorists comes from the model companion construction, which serves as an analogue to the universal domain à la Weil for more delicate theories other than fields.
+Examples include fields\ $\mathbb {R}$ of real numbers~\cite[Theorem 2.7.3]{HoMo}, the field $\mathbb{Q}_p$ of $p$-adic numbers~\cite{Mac76}, perfect PAC fields satisfying certain Galois-theoretic conditions~\cite{mcefree}, the exponential field~$(\mathbb{R}, \text{exp})$ of real numbers~\cite{Wilkie}, etc.

+Another favorite source of examples for model theorists comes from the model companion construction, which serves as an analogue to the universal domain à la Weil for more delicate theories other than fields.
 Note that model companions are automatically model complete but usually do not have quantifier elimination.
-Examples include real closed fields (RCF)~\cite[Theorem 2.7.3]{Hodges}, $p$-adically closed fields (pCF)~\cite{Mac76}, algebraically closed valued fields (ACVF)~\cite{lou-notes}, algebraically closed fields with a generic automorphism ACFA~\cite{diff-zoe-udi}, or more exotic examples like $G$-TCF~\cite{OzlemnPiotr, DanielPiotr}, ACFO and interpolative fusions~\cite{minh, KTW}, ACFG~\cite{Christian}, CXFs~\cite{cxf}.
+Examples include real closed fields (RCF)~\cite[Theorem 2.7.3]{HoMo}, $p$-adically closed fields (pCF)~\cite{Mac76}, algebraically closed valued fields (ACVF)~\cite{lou-notes}, algebraically closed fields with a generic automorphism ACFA~\cite{acfa1}, or more exotic examples like $G$-TCF~\cite{OzlemnPiotr, HK3}, ACFO and interpolative fusions~\cite{minh, KTW}, ACFG~\cite{Christian}, CXFs and VXFs~\cite{cxf,vxf}.

-An {\it algebraic group}, for us, is a group scheme of finite type over a field $K$.
-An algebraic group $G$ is \emph{semi-simple} if it is infinite and any normal commutative subgroup of $G(K^{\alg})$ is finite.
-Furthermore, $G$ is {\it connected} if it is connected with respect to the Zariski topology.
-A connected algebraic group $G$ is \emph{simply connected} if every isogeny from a connected algebraic group to $G$ is an isomorphism.
-Here, an \emph{isogeny} is defined as an algebraic group epimorphism with a finite kernel.
-Our main result (see Theorem \ref{ssmain}) is as follows:
+An {\it algebraic group}, for us, is a smooth group scheme of finite type over a field $K$.
+An algebraic group $G$ is \emph{semisimple} if it is connected and any normal commutative subgroup of $G(K^{\alg})$ is finite.
+Our main result (see Theorem \ref{sscomm}) is as follows (the notion of a \emph{split} algebraic group will be briefly discussed in Section \ref{secclass}):

-\begin{theorem*} Let $G$ be a simply connected semi-simple algebraic group over $\Zz$ and $K$ be a model complete field (in the language of rings).
-Then $G(K)$ (in pure group language) is model complete. \end{theorem*}
+\begin{theorem*} Let $K$ be a model complete field and $G$ a semisimple and split algebraic group over $K$.
+Then the groups $G(K)$ and $G(K)'$ (the commutator group) are model complete. \end{theorem*}

 In particular, our result implies both $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$ are model complete.
 Initially, the project started without P.K., and we concentrated on these examples to demonstrate the feasibility of such results.
 P.K. joined the project following D.M.H.'s talk at the Antalya Algebra Days conference in May 2023, contributing new ideas to establish model completeness for a broader class of groups.